manishsinghmf/solana-dapp/README.md

 ## Usage
 1. **Connect Wallet**: Click the "Connect Wallet" button to link your Phantom or Solflare wallet.
 2. **View Balance**: Your SOL balance will be displayed after connecting your wallet.
-3. Send SOL: Enter the recipient's public key and the amount of SOL to send, then click "Send."
+3. **Send SOL**: Enter the recipient's public key and the amount of SOL to send, then click "Send."
-4. Request Airdrop: Click the "Request 1 SOL Airdrop" button to receive SOL on the devnet.
+4. **Request Airdrop**: Click the "Request 1 SOL Airdrop" button to receive SOL on the devnet.

 ## Example
    ```bash